 Foix.
 One of the oldest cake shops in town, opened in 1886.
 They make all kind of bonbons, cakes and pastries and they had the honor to make the Princess Cristina wedding cake when she married.
 She chose them because she lived in the area when she was single and used to buy treats there often.
 As per her request the cake had to be a very simple with puff pastry, with crème brulée and strawberries.
 On the top of the cake Foix cake makers placed a replica of the Pedralbes Palace, were the reception took place, made of white chocolate.
 You can still buy smaller versions of that cake at their Barcelona cake shop in Major de Sarrià.
 And throughout the year you’ll find here the typical cakes that go with the local festivities and celebrations.

-But wait!
-Would you like to know what Barcelona cake shop got the price to the best chocolate cake in the world in 2005?
-Share this post to discover it!
+AND BONUS!
+The Barcelona cake shop that got the price to the best chocolate cake in the world in 2005:

 Bubo.
 Master pastry chef Carles Mampel won the International Prize to the Best Chocolate Cake in the World in 2005 with his Xabina cake, that you can still buy nowadays in his cake shop in El Born.
 It’s a wonderful cake that combines chocolate mousse with a crunchy heart and a chocolate macaron.
 In this venue that almost looks like a jewelry you can also buy bonbons, macarons, petit fours and many other cake creations that make great gifts and souvenirs – Oh my God, their Macadamia nuts covered with white chocolate, cocoa powder and a pinch of salt!
 BTW, in the weekends they open until midnight: so if you are having dinner in the area, skip dessert and head to Bubo instead.
 You can’t go wrong there!
 Or you might just want to have dinner at their tapas bar next door, where of course you can also order their cakes.
 And if you are staying in Passeig de Gràcia, they have a store inside the labirintic Boulevard Rosa shopping mall, next to Gaudi’s Casa Batlló, where you can have a light lunch of salads, sandwiches and… (oh yes please), cakes.